Ypsonas: History and archaeology

 The last decades Ypsonas is found with a variety of professional cultivations of fruit and vegetables such as for wine, orange range, carob, and lesser of other fruits.
 Other types of industrial productions include: processed meats, cheese industries, cement industries, manufacture of wooden furniture and packaging of agricultural products.
 It employs the fourth-largest employee personnel in the general area of Limassol city in Cyprus.

-Many of its permanent residents work for tourism, trade, transports and services and many non-Cypriot laborers are seasonal workers in the agricultural part of Ypsonas.
+Many of its permanent residents work for tourism, trade, transport and services and many non-Cypriot labourers are seasonal workers in the agricultural part of Ypsonas.